Johnsoac671/3DRayTracer/README.md

 # 3DRayTracer
-A Ray Tracing rendering tool written in C#, following along with "*Ray Tracing in a Weekend*" by Peter Shirley, Trevor David Black, and Steve Hollasch.
+A Ray Tracing rendering tool written in C#, following along with "*Ray Tracing in One Weekend*" by Peter Shirley, Trevor David Black, and Steve Hollasch.